cepinos/inline-html-brunch/README.md

 # inline-html-brunch

-Brunch plugin to read your CSS files as strings in JS.
+Brunch plugin to read your HTML files as strings in JS.

 ## Install